esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 The Galaxy servers are powerful enough to process all 2,000+ datasets, but to make this tutorial bearable we need to selected a smaller, but still interesting, subset.
-In particular, we are interested in samples from early in the ongoing Covid-19 pandemic, so we will be choosing samples collected in April of 2020, which I have chosen using the "Collection Date" information retrieved by **Sample Name** as described above.
+In particular, we are interested in samples from early in the ongoing Covid-19 pandemic, so we will be choosing samples collected in March of 2020, which I have chosen using the "Collection Date" information retrieved by as described above.

+**We are going to focus on the following two sequencing data sets:**
+* Run Number `SRR11954281`: A sequencing run from a sample collected on March 9th, 2020.
+* Run Number `SRR11953784`: A sequencing run from a sample collected on March 26th, 2020.

 > ## Hands-On: Creating a subset of data
 >